 Dogs and Tails

-Dogs & Tails – trandy place in Kiev.
-Very cozy and relaxing atmosphere with good music and delicious American food.
-To get a table here is not easy, however drinking at the bar is not bad too.
-This place works daily from 12pm untl the last guest leaves.
+This place is open daily from 12pm until the last guest leaves.
 There are cool parties on Friday and Saturday.
 Address: Shota Rustaveli St., number 19.

 Top Clubs in Kyiv